Am11n/hirepath/app/README.md

 - Prefer clarity over cleverness; explicit names and simple control flow.
 - Avoid introducing new libraries unless necessary.
 - Run `pnpm run lint` and `pnpm run build` before committing.

+### Recent Improvements
+- Updated KPI icons to be blue-colored and visually consistent
+- Enhanced chart icons with better design and thicker strokes
+- Added blue-colored bell icon in the authenticated navbar
+- Improved visual design of dashboard components

 ### License
 This project is licensed under the MIT License.
 See `LICENSE` for details.